rhiannonmcn/Love-Light-Photography/README.md

  However there were issues with it showing up with a size of 0px.

- The fix was found here :(https://github.com/lokesh/lightbox2/issues/552) and fixed when I set an actual height and width to the file.
+ The fix was found here : (https://github.com/lokesh/lightbox2/issues/552) and fixed when I set an actual height and width to the img tag.

  While this fixed the issue in Chrome and Mircrosoft Edge, it did not in Firefox.
 Upon further study the width and height that was set to 100% had no point of reference and thus setting the height and width attribute in the html fixed the problem in firefox.